Compost In the Xeriscape

 Gayle Weinstein’s excellent text Xericscape Handbook: A How-To Guide to Natural, Resource-Wise Gardening does a good job of explaining how water moves (and stays) in soil.
 Water, filtering from top to bottom, fills the spaces around each soil particle.
 Gravity pulls the water through the soil, but capillary action holds some of the water near the surface.
 When gravity draws some of the water away from plant roots through the soil and the capillary water is lost, either through evaporation or plant uptake, what’s left is called hygroscopic water, the water absorbed by the soil particles and slowly given up as capillary water between the soil particle spaces vanishes.
 When soil is saturated, through watering or irrigation, the moisture isn’t well available to plant roots as gravity soon pulls it away.
 When only the capillary water is available, the soil is said to be at “field capacity,” ideal for plant uptake.
 Further explanation, with examples suitable for your kids’ science fair projects, here.
 (Note to soil scientists: feel free to comment on our simplistic paraphrase of Weinstein’s explanation.)

 What all this mumbo-jumbo boils down to is something gardeners already know: garden soil should have good drainage and the ability to hold moisture in the hygroscopic form (okay, maybe not that last part).
-And a great way to help your soil do this is to add compost.
+And a great way to help your soil do this is to add compost (see Compost and Soil).
 Adding compost to fine-textured, clay soil that has small pore spaces and drains slowly, facilitates the granulation of fine clay particles.
 And that, as Weinstein points out, results in soil that is easier to work and better able to drain.
 In coarse-textured soil, compost adds to water retentive properties even as the microrganisms help decompose larger soil components.
 If the soil is particularly sandy or gravelly, you’ll need to add a lot and, possibly, a nitrogen source like manure to give plants and microorganisms the nutrition they need.

 Once your soil is at its moisture-retaining best, there’s one other thing you can do to conserve water: mulch.
 Mulch slows evaporation leaving more capillary-held water in the top layer of soil; just where your plants can make the best use of it.